mithril-security/blindai/README.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

-We strongly recommend for you to get started with our [Quick tour](./docs/docs/getting-started/quick-tour.ipynb) to discover BlindAI with a hands-on example using [COVID-Net](https://github.com/lindawangg/COVID-Net).
+We strongly recommend for you to get started with our [Quick tour](./docs/docs/getting-started/quick-tour.ipynb) to discover  with the open-source model Whisper.

 But here’s a taste of what using BlindAI could look like 🍒

-### BlindAI
+### BlindAI API

 ```py
 transcript = blindai.api.Audio.transcribe(